wordpress-mobile/WordPress-iOS/.github/PULL_REQUEST_TEMPLATE.md

 1. Potential unintended areas of impact

-2. What I did to test those/ what existing automated tests I relied on
+2. What I did to test those areas of impact (or what existing automated tests I relied on)

 3. What automated tests I added or what prevented me from doing so